Nintendo Switch Online: Missions and rewards

 Missions and rewards were launched in March 2022.
 These missions, to be offered on a rotating basis, give the user opportunities to earn Nintendo platinum points by completing certain activities with the Switch software or in various games.
 The points can then be redeemed to purchase digital items to be used within the Nintendo Switch app, as well as towards physical items at the Nintendo store.

+On June 9, 2026, Nintendo launched the DK Challenge, a mission system rewarding players for completing objectives in various Donkey Kong series games available through the Nintendo Classics service, as well as in Donkey Kong Bananza.
+Upon completing various objectives, players were rewarded with "challenge cards" correlating with the completed mission.
+The set of challenges is available from June 9, 2026 to September 1, 2026.

 Game Trials

-Game Trials are a feature that allow members to try out a game for one week.
+Game Trials are a feature that allows members to try out a game for one week.
 The game would be the same as if a person were to buy the game regularly.
 Games that are on Game Trials usually also go on sale on the eShop.
 If subscribers bought the game, any progress made on the trial will transfer to the game.

 Playtest Program

 On October 9, 2024, Nintendo announced a program titled Nintendo Switch Online: Playtest Program, which allowed select users who successfully applied the following day to test an upcoming feature for Nintendo Switch Online.
 The playtest was only open to Nintendo Switch Online + Expansion Pack members whose Nintendo Account region was set to Japan, the United States, the United Kingdom, France, Italy, Germany, and Spain and whose age is 18 or over.
-The playtest ran from October 23, 2024 to November 5, 2024.
-A second run of the playtest ran from July 29, 2025 to August 10, 2025.
+The playtest ran from October 23, 2024, to November 5, 2024.
+A second run of the playtest ran from July 29, 2025, to August 10, 2025.
 This version was open to Canada, Brazil, and Mexico in addition to the first playtest regions.

-Reports on leaks of the first playtest revealed it was a multiplayer creative sandbox game, that allowed players to "discover new lands, enemies, and resources that will become essential", with the goal being to "fully develop a massive, expansive planet by utilizing creativity and farmed resources".
+Reports on leaks of the first playtest revealed it was a multiplayer creative sandbox game that allowed players to "discover new lands, enemies, and resources that will become essential", with the goal being to "fully develop a massive, expansive planet by utilizing creativity and farmed resources".
 Comparisons were made to Minecraft.
 No leaks were reported on for the second playtest, though it was confirmed to be the "same service" as the 2024 test.